Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: Introduction

 In Section \ref{section-char} we prove that, for quivers of special type, namely those which are crab-shaped (see Figure 1), there is an isomorphism between (an open subset of) the corresponding multiplicative quiver variety and a character variety arising from considering representations of the fundamental group of a punctured Riemann surface where the monodromies of loops around the punctures are assumed to lie in the closure of certain conjugacy classes.
 In order to build such a correspondence we exploit \cite[Lemma 8.2 and Theorem 1.1]{cb-shaw}.
 Note that an instance of the correspondence between multiplicative quiver varieties and local systems on punctured surfaces already appeared in \cite{yamakawa}, where a proof is given for the case of the punctured projective line.
 Our result applies to all genera.
 Thanks to this correspondence, and to the results proved in Section \ref{section-sing}, we are able to extend the work of Bellamy and the first author from closed Riemann surfaces to open ones.
 Another interesting aspect of this correspondence is that it could be conjecturally combined with the Non-abelian Hodge Theorem to extend the main results of \cite{tirelli}, proved by the second author, in the context of moduli spaces of parabolic Higgs bundles.
 More details on this topic are provided in Section \ref{sec-fut}, where possible future research directions of the present work are discussed.

 Section \ref{section-sing} contains the proof of Theorem \ref{main-result}.
-A careful study of the singularities of multiplicative quiver varieties is carried out: first, we detect which points in these moduli spaces are indeed singular, proving the following \begin{prop}[Proposition \ref{sing-quiv} below] Let $\alpha\in \Sigma_{q, \theta}$.
-Then, the singular locus of $\mm_{q, \theta}(Q, \alpha)$ is given by the strictly $\theta$-semistable points. \end{prop}
+A careful study of the singularities of multiplicative quiver varieties is carried out.
+First, we show that the smooth locus is precisely the $\theta$-stable locus.
 The remaining part of the section is devoted to the study of the nature of the singular locus.
 To this end, we use techniques from the work \cite{bellamy-schedler} of Bellamy and the first author to prove that, under suitable hypotheses, the singularities are symplectic.
 We also prove that, under certain conditions, the moduli space $\mm_{q, \theta}(Q, \alpha)$ contains an open subset which is singular, factorial, and terminal.
 As a consequence, $\mm_{q,\theta}(Q,\alpha)$ does not admit a symplectic resolution.
 Moreover, for generic $\theta$, we see that the open subset is the entire variety.
 The only case left out by Theorem \ref{main-result}, when $\alpha=2\beta$ for $\beta \in N_{q,\theta}$ and $p(\beta)=2$, is more subtle than the others.
 The corresponding result in the context of ordinary quiver varieties, treated in \cite{bellamy-schedler}, is based on the study of the local structure of such varieties.
 In our case, such a tool is still not available, but will hopefully be the object of future research.

 In Section \ref{sec-comb}, namely in Theorems \ref{comb1} and \ref{comb2}, we combinatorially classify all the the pairs $(Q, \alpha)$, formed by a crab-shaped quiver and a corresponding dimension vector in the fundamental region such that $(p(\mr{gcd}(\alpha)^{-1}\alpha),\ \mr{gcd}(\alpha))= (2,2)$.
 This is relevant as these are the cases expected, for generic $\theta$, to admit ``O'Grady''-type resolutions (i.e., by blowing up the singular locus).
 This is also important since, by Theorem \ref{t:main-result-nonsigma-intro}, it allows us to recognise whether a dimension vector in the fundamental region is expected to admit a symplectic resolution or not.